 Sexual maturity in dolphins is more of a function of size rather than age.

-Dolphins males have various mating behaviours, for example, some males form ‘alliances’ to consort with females.
+Dolphins males have various mating behaviors; for example, some males form ‘alliances’ to consort with females.
 This is often only a pair of males; however, trios have also been formed.

 Female Dolphins have mammary glands, which is what produces milk to feed their calves.
-Female Dolphins can have distended (swollen) mammaries, which is a sign of lactation when they are pregnant or after the birth of their calves.
+Female Dolphins can have distended (swollen) mammaries, which is a sign of lactation when they are pregnant or after their calves’ birth.
 Mammary glands are a key feature of mammals.

 A Dolphin’s mammary gland can be seen near its genital region.
 Female dolphins have been observed lactating and nursing from the birth of one calf to the birth of the next, which can be up to 5 years.

-Calving intervals which include, gestation, lactation and sometimes a resting period between having calves, varies between species.
-Although the most common length of time for a calving interval is between 3 and 5 years.
+Calving intervals, including gestation, lactation, and sometimes a resting period between having calves, vary between species.
+However, the most common length of time for a calving interval is between 3 and 5 years.
 Shorter calving intervals can be because of the loss of a calf.

-Reproductive senescence (the age-related decline of reproductive output and success) is present in many mammals and dolphins are no exception.
-This is demonstrated in a study on bottlenose dolphins which shows that calf survival decreases with the age of the mother.
+Reproductive senescence (the age-related decline of reproductive output and success) is present in many mammals, and dolphins are no exception.
+This is demonstrated in a study on bottlenose dolphins, which shows that calf survival decreases with the mother’s age.
 Lactation and the interbirth interval in female Dolphins increased with age, demonstrating reproductive senescence.